-2013 CA134 is a large asteroid with an orbit not bound to the sun.
+2013 CA134 is a large asteroid whose orbit extends beyond the orbit of Neptune.
 NASA JPL has not classified 2013 CA134 as potentially hazardous because its orbit does not bring it close to Earth.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.

 2013 CA134's orbit is determined by observations dating back to Jan.
 6, 2010.
 It was last officially observed on June 22, 2020.
 The IAU Minor Planet Center records 207 observations used to determine its orbit.

 The position of 2013 CA134 is indicated by a ◯ pink circle.
 Note that the object may not be in your current field of view.
 Use the controls below to adjust position, location, and time.